 Metro Prepaid’s Terms of Service are available on the installation form, prepacked with the meter, or call our help desk and ask us to send you a copy.

 Landlords who have commercial properties, blocks of flats or simply rent out a backyard room to meet the growing demand for affordable urban accommodation, need to collect payment for utilities like electricity and electricity from their tenants.

 There are a number of options available, for example:

-Each of these have pros, cons and legal implications, but sub metering whether prepaid or post paid is generally considered the fairest approach.
+Each of these have pros, cons and legal implications, but sub metering whether prepaid or postpaid is generally considered the fairest approach.

 Sub metering has been prevalent in the UK for decades and is lawful provided that tenants are charged at the actual rate paid by the landlord (to his energy provider) and that the relevant regulations are observed.

+The Electricity Act of 1989 and amendments and other legislation is enforced by the regulator (EEMA) via OFGEM.
 No one should charge more for electricity than regulations allow.

 Metro Prepaid recommends that Landlords of residential properties charge their tenants only the tariff charged to them by the Energy Provider and allow for the cost of any sub metering service fees when setting rental amounts.

-Owners of commercial properties that fall outside the scope of the Rental Housing Act have more flexibility under the regulations and may choose to make it a condition of lease that tenants pay sub metering service fees directly to the service provider.
+Landlords of commercial properties that fall outside the scope of the Rental Housing Act have more flexibility under the regulations and may choose to make it a condition of lease that tenants pay sub metering service fees directly to the service provider.

-Property owners who are unsure of their position under the regulations should request independent legal advice.
+Landlords who are unsure of their position under the regulations should request independent legal advice.